CatFisch/AutoClean/README.md

 limitations under the License.

-##What does the AutoClean script do?
+##What does the AutoClean-Script do?

 The AutoClean-Script applies the "clean_skript_V3" (as a module) to excel files.